 Why CPU Cooler Won’t Install?

-The reason why the cooler won’t mount on the CPU is quite a.
+The reason why the cooler won’t mount on the CPU is quite a lot.
 It may catch you completely off guard.
 So I always recommend reading the installation guide thoroughly.

 Here are the reasons why the CPU cooler won’t install: